ndu-ik/ndu-ndi/README.md

 A complete solution for dynamic wallpaper management with intelligent contrast-based text coloring for Conky.

-> Note:
+> pls note:
 >
-> was built for live wallpapers with short durations (less than 5mins at most) NB: `for every set duration, the script loops the live wallpaper at least once till it duration time is reached.`
+> this script was built for live wallpapers with short durations (less than 5mins at most) NB: `for every set duration, the script loops the live wallpaper at least once till it duration time is reached.`

 ## Overview